GoogleChrome/workbox/packages/sw-background-sync-queue/README.md

 # sw-background-sync-queue

-A service worker implementation of the a queue which is triggered by the background sync event.
+Queues failed requests and uses the Background Sync API to replay those requests at a later time when the network state has changed.

 ## Installation